iwatake2222/ros2_monitor_grafana/README.md

 ### 2. Prepare InfluxDB

 - Create your [InfluxDB Cloud 2.0 account](https://www.influxdata.com/) (You can use your Google account)
-  - Find your token, org and url
+  - Find your URL (Host Name) and Organization ID in Organization -> Settings, and generate a new Token in API Tokens
 - Or, run a local Docker container as described below

 ### 3. Prepare Grafana